-Looking for a bit more comfortable away from the noisy gates?
+Are you looking for a bit more comfortable away from the noisy gates?
 If you are flying on Air Canada, you can pay to use the Maple Leaf Lounge, which offers food and drink, WiFi, TV, and a quiet, calm vibe perfect for working or relaxing.
 See our Halifax Airport Guide for more information.

 The number of shops here won’t wow experienced shoppers, but casual travellers will find everything they need, from bookstores, souvenir and convenience shops, and last-minute technology needs.
-Pick up fresh seafood at Clearwater Seafood or browse for locally made crafts and booze at the Nova Scotia Store and Liquid Assets.
+Pick up fresh seafood at Clearwater Seafood or browse for locally-made crafts and booze at the Nova Scotia Store and Liquid Assets.